 Liability Risk Examples

-- Product Liability: This type of risk arises when a product sold by your business causes harm to a customer.
+- product Liability: This type of risk arises when a product sold by your business causes harm to a customer.
 For example, a defective toy that injures a child or a contaminated food item that makes someone ill.

 - Professional LiabilityProfessional services can often lead to lawsuits if a client feels they suffered due to negligence or errors.
 Recognizing legal risks in professional services is crucial to avoid financial liabilities.
 Commonly referred to as Errors and Omissions (E&O), this is prevalent in industries such as law, medicine, and consulting.